Swimming pools and spas

 Indoor spa baths

 Indoor spa baths are usually large bathtubs that have high pressure water jets.
-The main energy user is the pump used to power the jets.
-Filling the spa uses the household’s water heater – some spa baths may have a small heater that helps maintain the heat of the water.
+The pump is the main energy user.
+The water comes from the household’s water heater but some spa baths also have a small heater.

 Related information